rezamarzban/AI-Hello/README.md

 "./neurons-model"

 Before downloading and running above command, Do these:
-1- Check your device disk and RAM size will be high as necessary, Other wise program will be encouraged an error and closed.
+1- Check if your device disk and RAM size will be high as necessary, Other wise program will be encouraged an error and closed.
 2- Update system certificates by running "sudo apt-get install ca-certificates" command.
+3- Check if you have internet connection and have access to"https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz" URL address.

 In this case you do not need to installing Python compiler and its modules especially heavy AI "tensorflow" module.